ProjetPP/projetpp.github.io/modules.md

 ---
 {% include JB/setup %}

-Here are some basic informations about the main modules of the project.
+Basic informations about the main modules of the project.

 For a more detailed overview, please have a look at the [midterm report](midtermReport.pdf).